Maria of Montferrat: Queenship

 John of Brienne married Maria the day after his arrival and was crowned soon after.

 John of Brienne arrived in Acre, then the capital of the kingdom, on 13 September 1210.
 The Latin patriarch of Jerusalem, Albert of Vercelli, solemnized Maria and John's marriage the next day and crowned them on 3 October in the Cathedral of the Holy Cross in Tyre, the most senior church remaining in Christian hands.
 The Ayyubid prince Al-Mu'azzam Isa, who ruled Damascus, took the opportunity to attack Acre at the time of the coronation, but its garrison defended it.

 As a jure uxoris king, John was to reign with his wife, but effectively rule in her name.
 During their joint reign, Maria's consent was noted in most of John's acts.
 Like the immediately preceding queens regnant of Jerusalem-Isabella I and her half-sister Sibylla-Maria showed little inclination toward political activity.
-King John's relationship with Queen Maria's uncles John and Philip of Ibelin turned sour soon after the coronation, though no open conflict arose during the queen's lifetime.
+King John's relationship with Queen Maria's uncles John and Philip of Ibelin soured soon after the coronation, though no open conflict arose during Maria's lifetime.

 Death and aftermath

-Queen Maria died shortly after giving birth to her only child, a daughter called Isabella II, in late 1212.
+Maria died shortly after giving birth to her only child, a daughter called Isabella II, in late 1212.
 Isabella inherited Maria's kingdom, while John of Brienne continued to rule it on the infant's behalf despite the Ibelins' opposition.
 Maria's line became extinct in 1268 with the death of her great-grandson Conrad III, and the kingdom passed to the descendants of her half-sister Alice.
 Like Isabella I and Isabella II, Maria is largely neglected in the historiography of the kings and queens of Jerusalem.